ContactVault Logo ContactVault ALPHA v.1.0

 What’s next

-These are incremental upgrades on top of a secure foundation already in place.
+These are incremental upgrades on top of a security model already centered on applicant-controlled communication.